FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How do you stop a puppy from crying in the crate at night?

-The best way to get your dog to not cry at night is to make sure they are so tired that they want to sleep.
+The ideal approach to prevent your dog from crying at night is to make sure they are weary enough to want to sleep.
 Give them extra exercise, less water, and an environment that sets up well for good and deep sleep.
 In the beginning, crying is probably going to happen, but it will not be long before your dog can make it through the night.